DOFLinx/docs/docs/parameters/11_The_Parameters.md

 would do it.

-This is intended for use in the STARTUP section of \*.MAME files to set the colour palette to a restricted set of colours for the MAME game being run.
+This is intended for use in the STARTUP section of \*.MAME and \*.FX files to set the colour palette to a restricted set of colours for the MAME game being run.
 It is possible to use the GAME_COLOUR= command and add all MAME games to your `DOFLinx.INI` file and have them selected by game name.